recipy/recipy/README.md

+# recipy

-# What is it and who cares?
+## What is it and who cares?
-Have you ever run some Python scripts to produce some outputs - such as graphs or output CSV files - and then forgotten exactly how you created them?
-For example, you have a lovely graph in plot.pdf, but you don't know how you created it, and therefore can't use it in a journal paper.
+Imagine the situation: You’ve written some wonderful Python code which produces a beautiful graph as an output.
+You save that graph, naturally enough, as `graph.png`.
+You run the code a couple of times, each time making minor modifications.
+You come back to it the next week/month/year.
+Do you know how you created that graph?
+What input data?
+What version of your code?
+If you’re anything like me then the answer will often, frustratingly, be “no”.
+Of course, you then waste lots of time trying to work out how you created it, or even give up and never use it in that journal paper that will win you a Nobel Prize…

-Recipy (from *recipe* and *python*) will come to your rescue!
-With almost no extra work (literally the addition of a single line of code to your Python script), it will monitor the inputs and outputs of the script and store this information in a database so you can easily query it.
+This talk will introduce ReciPy (from *recipe* and *python*), a Python module that will save you from this situation!
+(Although it can’t guarantee that your resulting paper will win a Nobel Prize!)
+With the addition of a single line of code to the top of your Python files, ReciPy will log each run of your code to a database, keeping track of the input files, output files and the version of your code, and then let you query this database to find out how you actually did create `graph.png`.

-It's great!

-# Installation:
+## Installation:
-You will need to install the following python packages:
- * `pymongo`
- * `wrapt`

-You can install these by running:
+The easiest way to install is by simply running

-    pip install pymongo
+    pip install recipy

+Alternatively, you can clone this repository and run:

+	python setup.py install

+If you want to install the dependencies manually (they should be installed automatically if you're following the instructions above) then run:

-    pip install wrapt
+	pip install -r requirements.txt

-If you want to run the example scripts that come with recipy then you'll also need to have `numpy`, `pandas` and `matplotlib` installed.

-You'll also need to install MongoDB (`brew install mongodb` if you're running OS X) and run it locally with the command `mongod`.

-You may want to install [recipy-gui](https://github.com/recipy/recipy-gui) for a nice way to view the data.
+**Note:** Previous (unreleased) versions of recipy required MongoDB to be installed and set up manually.
+This is no longer required, as a pure Python database (TinyDB) is used instead.
+Also, the GUI is now integrated fully into recipy and does not require installing separately.

-# Usage
+## Usage
 Simply add the following line to the top of your Python script:

     import recipy

-Note that this must be the *very top* line of your script, before you import anything else.
+Note that this **must** be the **very top** line of your script, before you import anything else.

-Then just run your script as usual, and all of the data will be logged into the MongoDB database.
-You can use the `recipy-cmd` script to quickly query the database to find out what run of your code produced what output file.
-So, for example, if you add `import recipy` to the top of 'example_script3.py' and then run:
+Then just run your script as usual, and all of the data will be logged into the TinyDB database (don't worry, the database is automatically created if needed).
+You can then use the `recipy` script to quickly query the database to find out what run of your code produced what output file.
+So, for example, if you run some code like this:

-    python example_script.py
+	import recipy
+	import numpy

+	arr = numpy.arange(10)
+	arr = arr + 500

+	numpy.save('test.npy', arr)

+(Note the addition of `import recipy` at the beginning of script - but there are no other changes from a standard script)

-it will produce an output called `newplot.pdf`.
+it will produce an output called `test.npy`.
 To find out the details of the run which created this file you can search using

-    ./recipy-cmd newplot.pdf
+    ./recipy search newplot.pdf

 and it will display information like the following: